Infi-09/Heart-Attack-Project/README.md

-# Heart-Attack-Project
+## Heart Attack Project
-This project contains the jupyter notebook and the data used for the Machine Learning Classification problem.
+ A project that predicts the heart attack chances by feeding the past data to the Machine Learning Classification Model with the help of jupyter Notebook
+## Data
-Data - The Heart Attack csv file which is taken from the Kaggle.com
+The Heart Attack csv file which is taken from the Kaggle.com.
+The data folder contains the heart.csv, o2Saturation.csv files.
+[Data](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset)
-Platform - Python coding in the Jupyter Notebook

-The data folder contains the heart.csv , o2Saturation.csv files.
-The .ipynb file contains the coding part